actionless/pikaur/README.md

 ##### How to upgrade all the dev (-git) packages at once?

-`pikaur -Syu --devel --needed`
+`pikaur -Sua --devel --needed`

-(`--needed` option will make sure what the same package version won't be rebuilt again)
+(`--needed` option will make sure what the same package version won't be rebuilt again and `-a/--aur` will ensure what only AUR packages will be upgraded)

 ##### How to override default source directory, build directory or built package destination?